|War, Literature & the Arts: An International Journal of the Humanities|

 Aristotle’s notion that History accretes, but only Poetry unifies is a notion we subscribe to.
 Art grants access to a larger world, allows us to live other lives, allows us to examine the quality and meaning of our own lives.
 Whose very earliest recollections do not include the request, Tell me a Story?
 The human race needs stories.
 We need all the experience we can get.
 Before we made fire, before we made tools, before we made weapons, we made images.
 Art, at its deepest level, is about preserving the world.

-War, Literature & the Arts is published in print and online at http://wlajournal.com.
+War, Literature & the Arts is published online at http://wlajournal.com.